 Atlantic Endocrinology New York City

-• Bone Densitometry (bone scanning) with appropriate reporting and management advice.
+• Bone Densitometry (bone scanning) with expert reporting and management advice.

-• A telephone help-line for both health professionals and patients.
+• A dedicated telephone help-line for both healthcare professionals and patients.

-• A shared care pathway for the use of subcutaneous Denosumab, we provide clinics at Addenbrooke’s and in the community.
+• A shared care pathway for subcutaneous Denosumab, with clinics at Addenbrooke’s and in the community.

 • Teriparatide therapy (PTH).